 For each reporting round, member companies are required to submit to Medicines Australia a verification that the information provided is truthful and complete.
-Medicines Australia provides a Word template to use for verifying your reports, which is located in our Code Resource Toolkit and called 'Verification accompanying report - Form'.
+A form is included within the report templates which are available in the Code Resource Toolkit on the MA website.

-The verification form must be signed by the company Managing Director or relevant senior leader and submitted to Medicines Australia as a PDF document.
+The verification form must be signed by a relevant senior leader.
 Electronic and digital signatures are accepted.

 Verification forms are usually due at the same time as reports, or a week after.